-On 1 October 2018 a new causal workers Ruling came into force and was inserted into 85 modern awards, including the retail, social, community and restaurant awards (the Ruling).
+On 1 October 2018, our employment solicitors informed a new casual workers Ruling came into force and was inserted into 85 modern awards, including the retail, social, community and restaurant awards (the Ruling).
 If you employ casual workers, this Ruling will directly affect your business.

 The Ruling now allows a regular casual employee to request that their employment be converted to full-time or part-time employment.